 Our Top 10 Tips to Get Organized this Tax Season

 We aren't accountants, but we are experts at organization.
 And being organized can make doing your taxes go from a difficult chore to smooth sailing.
-Now that the tax deadline for this year is pushed out to May 17, we have plenty of time to get ready.
 Here are our top 10 tips for getting organized this tax season.

 1. Organize with a Tax Checklist